WenjieDu/SAITS/README.md

 ❗️Note that paths of datasets and saving dirs may be different on personal computers, please check them in the configuration files.

 ## ❖ Reference
-If you find SAITS is helpful to your research, please cite our paper as below and ⭐️star this repository to make others notice our work. 🤗
+If you find SAITS is helpful to your research, please cite our paper as below, ⭐️star this repository and recommend it to others who you think may need it. 🤗

 ```bibtex
 @article{DU2023SAITS,